MystenLabs/sui/crates/sui-graphql-rpc/docs/examples.md

 ### <a id=262141></a>
 ### First Ten After Checkpoint
-####  Fetch the digest and sequence number of the first 10 checkpoints after the cursor, which in this example is set to be checkpoint 11.
+####  Fetch the digest and sequence number of the first 10 checkpoints after the cursor, which in this example is set to be checkpoint 0.
 Note that the cursor is opaque.

 ><pre>{
->  checkpoints(first: 10, after: "MTE=") {
+>  checkpoints(first: 10, after: "eyJjIjoyMjgwMDU4MCwicyI6MH0") {
 >    nodes {
 >      sequenceNumber
 >      digest